ZealousGeneticist/cartoflow/README.md

 # cartoflow
-A Python workflow of three programs for taking chemicals, finding the genes they interact with, and mapping the communities of genetic interactions.
+A Python workflow of three programs for taking chemicals, finding the genes they interact with, performing gene enrichment and mapping the communities of genetic interactions.

 # Installation Instructions
 git clone https://github.com/ZealousGeneticist/cartoflow.git